Skip to content

 Data Source Supported: netflow, httpflow.

-• httpflow: Request count, error count, error rate, average response time, P99 response time, P95 response time, P75 response time, P50 response time.
+• httpflow: request count, error count, error rate, average response time, P99 response time, P95 response time, P75 response time, P50 response time.

-* (For example, selecting detection dimensions host and host_ip would result in a detection object like {host: host1, host_ip: 127.0.0.1}).
+* (For example, selecting detection dimensions host and host_ip would make the detection object {host: host1, host_ip: 127.0.0.1}).

 Trigger Conditions